The oldest public wildflower garden in the United States

 Hairy Golden-aster is a native erect perennial forb growing 1 to 3 feet high on stiff stems.
 Under cultivation some varieties available can grown much higher.
 Stem color varies from gray to reddish-brown, sometimes whitish at the top.
 Stems are hairy with long grayish to whitish hairs, sometime appressed.

 The leaves are alternate and usually crowded on the stem when the plants are short.
 Lower leaves have stalks, upper leaves will usually be sessile.
 Margins are usually entire, leaf surfaces vary with the amount of hair but always have hair, including marginal hair.
-Leaf blades are lanceolate to oblanceolate to oblong.
+Leaf blades are lanceolate (widest above the middle) to oblanceolate (widest below the middle) to oblong.
 Tips are acute to pointed.
 Leaves are 1 to 3 inches long.

 The floral array is a branched cluster of 1 to 16 flower heads atop the stem.
 In most varieties the inflorescence presents a bushy appearance atop the short stems.

 The flower heads have florets of two types.
 An outer ring of 10 to 20 ray florets with yellow rays which are pistillate and fertile.
 The rays are widest at the middle.
-These surround the inner disc of 20 to 50 disc florets with yellow corollas that have a five-lobed lip.
-The corolla tube is shorter than the throat.
+These surround the inner disc of 20 to 50 disc florets with yellow tubular corollas that have a five-lobed throat lip.
+The corolla tube is (unusually) shorter than the throat.
 Disc florets are bisexual and fertile.
-The five stamens tightly surround the style, which branches and has a triangular appendage.
+The five stamens tightly surround the style, which branches and has a triangular appendage, all of which is exserted from the throat when in flower.
 Surrounding the outside of the head are 4 to 5 series of phyllaries, of unequal size, lanceolate to linear-lanceolate in shape, sometimes with reddish purple tips.
 These are usually not spreading and may have fine hair.
 In some varieties there are 1 to 2 leaf-like bracts beneath the flower head on the flower stalk which is usually hairy, sometimes with glandular hair.
 Heads are 1 to 1-1/2 inches wide.

 Seed: The seed of the disc florets is a dry cypsela, 1.7 to 2.7 mm long, with 4 to 8 ribs, narrowly conical in shape, usually with fine hair, and with an off-white pappus attached for wind dispersion.
 Cypselae of the ray florets are slightly different, usually 3-angled.